iSach/clipmorph/DEVELOPMENT.md

 We monitor the training of our styles using Weights & Biases [^11].
 We log the different loss components as well as qualitative examples being output to track the qualitative evolution of the model.
-We also log the model's parameters and gradients.
+We also log the model's parameters and gradients, to monitor a possible explosion of the gradients.

+Everything is automatically defined, including the model configuration, which allows us to compare what hyperparameters each run uses, by our code.
+For more information, feel free to check `clipmorph/train.py`.

 You can see example monitoring below.

 | ![Image 1](.github/assets/wnb/setup.png)        | ![Image 2](.github/assets/wnb/config.png) |
 |-------------------------------------------------|---------------------------------------------|